JohnKurlak/algorithmic-problem-solving/Chapter 1/README.md

 Interview problems use variables to specify quantities whose values are unknown until run-time.
 This means variables are handy for specifying inputs and outputs.

-Generally, variables are expressed as a single lowercase or uppercase letter from either the English alphabet (e.g., a, b, c, ...) or the Greek alphabet (e.g., α, β, γ, ...).
+Generally, variables are expressed as a single lowercase or uppercase letters from either the English alphabet (e.g., a, b, c, ...) or the Greek alphabet (e.g., α, β, γ, ...).

 In the example problem above, we have two variables: `n` and `k`.